Tutorial Gateway

 print('arr1 ravel Result of Order K = ', np.ravel(arr1, order = 'K'))

-In this example, we declared a three-dimensional integer array of random numbers using a randint function.
-Next, we used this Python Numpy ravel function to flatten this random array to contiguous single dimensional array.
+In this example, we declared a three dimensional integer of random numbers using a Python randint function.
+Next, we used this ravel function to flatten this random one to a contiguous single dimensional.

 import numpy as np